Compost Toilets And Flush-Vaults, A Head To Head Comparison

 Compost toilets convert 95% of human waste into carbon dioxide.
 The remaining material, in theory, can be used as fertilizer.
-Thousands of composting toilets have been installed over the last twenty years in remote locations without utilities.
-Another option in these locations is Flush-Vaults™ which are vault toilets equipped with flush toilets.
+They are a popular toilet in tiny houses and other residential applications, but how are they in public restrooms?
+Thousands of composting toilets have been installed over the last twenty years in remote, off-grid locations.
+The alternative for these locations is Flush-Vaults™ which are vault restrooms equipped with flush toilets.

 - The public universally prefers restrooms with flush toilets to any other system.

 - They have sinks that allow the visitors to feel clean afterwards.

 - They require water to be delivered and sewage to be hauled away.

 - They have a few moving parts which will eventually need to be fixed or replaced.

 - They have sinks and flush toilets which need to be cleaned.

 - Compost toilets do not require water to be delivered, or sewage to be hauled away.

 - Composting toilets have no moving parts to break down.